voiceflow/runtime-client-js/docs/advanced-usage.md

 #### `.sendIntent(intentName, entities)`

+- **DESC:** Advances the conversation session based an intent being invoked - make sure that the `intentName` exists in the interaction model on your Voiceflow project.
+This bypasses NLP/NLU resolution, and is useful in explicitly triggering certain conversation paths.
+The method returns the current `context`.
 - **ARG:**
-  - `intentName` - `string` -
+  - `intentName` - `string`
-  - `entities` - `Entity[]` -
+  - `entities` - `Entity[]`
 - **RETURNS:**
   - `Context` - A context representing the current application state.
-- **SIDE-EFFECT:**
-  - Advances the conversation session based an intent being invoked - make sure that the `intentName` exists in the interaction model on your Voiceflow project.
-This bypasses NLP/NLU resolution, and is useful in explicitly triggering certain conversation paths.
-The method returns the current `context`.
 - **ASSUMPTIONS**
   - Callable only if `RuntimeCient` has an ongoing conversation session.
 That is, `runtimeClient.getContext().isEnding()` is `false`.
 If there is no ongoing conversation session, then this call throws an exception.